MercersKitchen/Music-Player-20250131-P2-github.io/Lesson Prototyping/MercersLessons/ImageAspectRatio/ReadMe Algorithm.txt

 ---

-Given and image of width & height, put it into a DIV and maintain aspect ratio.
+Given an image, put it into a DIV maintaining aspect ratio.
+- Aspect Ratio can be >1 or <1 using image dimensions
 - The DIVision will not have the same width & height as the image.
-- The computer knows the width and height of the image
+- The computer knows
+  image width and height
-- The computer knows the width and height of the DIV
+  DIV width and height
-- The computer needs to know if the image is getting bigger or smaller
+- Need to know if image is getting bigger or smaller inside DIV, pixel size
-- The computer needs to know how landscape & portrait is being combined or else mistakes will be made
+- Need to know how landscape & portrait is being combined so mistakes are not made Landscape Image into Landscape DIV (same)
+  Landscape Image into Portrait DIV (different) Portrait Image into Portrait DIV (same)
+  Portrait Image into Landscape DIV (different)

+Eight Possible Formulae Computer can choose from w = h x ratio>1	| w = h / ratio>1 |
+h = w x ratio>1 |
+h = w / ratio>1 |

+---

-The computer will take the image pixels in width and height and adjust them to fit the DIV dimensions.
+Image Compression: take the image pixels in width and height and adjust them to fit the DIV dimensions
-- Called image Compression

 Investigation: in WORD or similar app, insert an image
 - Change both dimensions at the same time, aspect ratio stays the same
 - Change only one dimension, aspect ratio changes

+---

 Aspect Ratio: when one dimension changes, the other one is calculated
 - Width is changed, height = newWidth x ratio
 - Height is changed, width = newHeight x ratio
+CAUTION: multiplying by ratio could be image enlargement or reduction

 Aspect Ratio: the ratio is two numbers divided & one number is always bigger than the other.
 Ratios are either
 - greater than 1 ( >1 )